Dhwani Saraiya started turning Philly athletes into superheroes. Then she caught the attention of fans — and some big names.

 On Tuesday, Saraiya showed her parents her biggest work yet, her mural at Citizens Bank Park, as they took in their first baseball game in person.

 Dhwani Saraiya wasn’t raised a Philly sports fan.
 In fact, she remembers her home in Edison, N.J., sporting Mets gear as she grew up.
-By chance, Saraiya, in search of something new to watch after the end of March Madness, stumbled onto a Sixers-Celtics game.
+By chance, Saraiya, in search of something new to watch after the end of March Madness, stumbled onto a 76ers-Celtics game.
 If not for the Sixers’ 2018 City Edition jerseys, she might be a Celtics fan.

-OK, maybe that’s a bridge too far, but she saw the jerseys, and was hooked.
+OK, maybe that’s a bridge too far, but she saw the jerseys and was hooked.

 “When you have those high-tension moments at the end of games, it’s almost like superheroes,” Saraiya told The Inquirer.
-“If you look at [Joel] Embiid and his game winners, it’s like the same emotion as a comic book hero.”
+“If you look at [Joel] Embiid and his game-winners, it’s like the same emotion as a comic book hero.”

 Finding her fandom

-“As I started posting more, and I became friends with a lot more people, [people kept saying] ‘You should do Phillies art!’ or ‘Do Eagles art!’”
+“As I started posting more and I became friends with a lot more people, [people kept saying] ‘You should do Phillies art!’ or ‘Do Eagles art!’”
 Saraiya said.
 “I just started doing that, and then I became a fan that way.
 By association, I became a Philly sports fan.”

-She’s built a huge community of friends and supporters through her artwork on social media, including athletes like Castellanos and Tobias Harris, Sixers president Daryl Morey, and most recently Foles.
+She’s built a huge community of friends and supporters through her artwork on social media, including athletes like Castellanos and Tobias Harris, Sixers president Daryl Morey, and, most recently, Foles.

 » READ MORE: The NL East champion Phillies have a new post-win mix, thanks to three brothers from Northeast Philly